Olympia Pet Emergency is locally operated as a proud member of the PetVet Care Centers Network.

 Position Overview

-We are seeking a compassionate and skilled full-time or part-time Emergency Veterinarian to join our team.
+We are seeking a compassionate and skilled Emergency Veterinarian to lead our team as a Medical Director.
 The ideal candidate will be passionate about providing high-quality veterinary care and possess excellent communication skills to build lasting relationships with our clients.
 You will work alongside a team of experienced veterinarians, technicians, and support staff and will work closely with the Hospital Manager and Regional Manager.

-As an associate at our 24-hour ER facility, you will be faced with challenging medical and surgical cases, working 10-12 shifts per month, but you will not be alone.
+As a Medical Director at our 24-hour ER facility you will work 4 mixed day and swing shifts per week.
 OPE backs you up with a highly trained support team, wonderful pet owners, and colleagues who welcome the chance to discuss and learn from difficult cases.
 We are an AAHA-accredited emergency facility and are currently working to become a VECCS-certified hospital.
 We are leaders in the field of emergency veterinary medicine and we’re proud of our compassionate, collaborative, and trustworthy approach to veterinary care.

 Olympia, WA and the surrounding area is an amazing place to live.
 You have the opportunity to live close to the city and enjoy the aspects of city life.
 Or, you can drive less than 30 minutes and live in the country.
 If you love the outdoors, the Pacific Northwest has everything right at your fingertips.
 You are approximately one hour from both the ocean and the mountains.
 Hike our dog friendly trails, visit the Olympia Farmer’s Market, and shop & dine in the historic downtown district.